MCMi460/dsi-music/README.md

 ```

 ### Apple Music
 Apple Music requires a Mac.
-Open the Music app and start playing a song in your targeted playlist to export to the DSi.
+Open the Music app and start playing a song in your intended playlist to export to the DSi.
 Then, run the app.

 ### YouTube Music
 YouTube Music offers an "indirect" track matching service.
 If enabled, the app will attempt to find the official music source uploaded to YouTube Music from keywords found in the linked video/playlist.
 It is not perfect, however, and like all other options, it may download incorrect tracks.